YDK-Solutions/ydk/sdk/cpp/core/README.md

 ## Running samples

-Create a build directory to build the samples:
+Create a build directory to build the samples.
+Note that these samples require the ietf, openconfig and cisco-ios-xr bundles to be already installed, along with the core library:
 ```
     $ cd samples
     $ mkdir build && cd build